You’ve built a well-stocked prepper pantry.

 Will your home stand a chance against the golden horde?

 No shit, Sherlock.
-Your castle could be their next stop.
+Your castle.

 First Things First, Never Spill the Beans

-Well, if they still have the decency left to knock, that is.
+If they still have the decency left to knock, that is.

 Guard Your Perimeter